JenniferShelton/JenniferShelton.github.io/_episodes/02-filesAndBuckets.md

 ls -F ~/
 ```

+`cd` : a command to change your current working directory
 `-` : previous directory.
 The dash is interpreted as the last directory that the user was in.

 ```bash